michaled/PH-CPF/README.md

 git clone https://github.com/michaled/PH-CPF.git
 ```

-- Run the ```runme.m``` script in Matlab
+- Run the ```runme.m``` script in MATLAB

 ### Note
-- This is a MATLAB implementation and requires Matlab 2019a or newer
+- This is a MATLAB implementation and requires MATLAB 2019a or newer

-- This code includes windows precompiled binaries.
+- This code includes Windows precompiled binaries.
 The source code and versions for MacOS and Linux are coming soon!